-When driving in areas that are approved for pedestrians, keep to the maximum permitted speed (walking speed 6 kph) and adhere to a sufficient lateral distance (at least the width of a wheelchair) from obstacles and other road users.
+When driving in areas that are approved for pedestrians, keep to the maximum permitted speed (walking speed 6 km/h) and maintain sufficient lateral distance (at least the width of a wheelchair) from obstacles and other road users.

 Avoid driving on unpaved or loose surfaces (e.g. on loose gravel, in sand, mud, snow, ice or through deep puddles of water).